Chris-Manna/Genre-Classifier/README.md

 Tools used: NLTK, remove stopwords, Stemmatizing and Lemmatizing (Look up which library used to remove stopwords)

-After the dataset was cleaned, each word was appended to the Pandas DataFrame as their own feature.
+- Append words to the Pandas DataFrame as their own feature.
-Dropped non-values, songs with non-English characters, and songs that didn’t contain any lyrics.
+- Drop non-values, songs with non-English characters, and songs not containing lyrics.

-At this point, our Pandas Dataframe had 200,000 rows with 30,000 features.
+- Pandas Dataframe has 200,000 rows with 30,000 features.
 []()

 Selected eight distinct genres to categorize songs into